Kansas Counseling License Requirements

 LACs can become licensed with a bachelor’s degree in addiction counseling or a related field.
-The LMAC requires a master’s degree in addiction counseling or a related field, or, if you hold licensure from the BSRB as an LPC, LMFT, Licensed Master Social Worker (LMSW), or Master’s Level Psychologist (LMLP), you may become licensed as an LMAC through one of these pathways.
+The program must include required coursework as well as a supervised practicum that consists of 400 clock hours.
+The LMAC credential requires a master’s degree in addiction counseling or a related field that includes a practicum consisting of 300 hours of direct client contact.
+If you hold licensure from the BSRB as an LPC, LMFT, Licensed Master Social Worker (LMSW), or Master’s Level Psychologist (LMLP), you may become licensed as an LMAC through one of these pathways as well.
 The most advanced substance abuse license in Kansas, and the only one able to practice independently, is the LCAC, which requires a National Addiction Studies Accreditation Commission (NASAC)-accredited master’s degree in addiction counseling or a related master’s degree that meets specific coursework.
 To gain the LCAC title, you should:

 - Apply to become an LMAC.

-- Apply to be an LCAC and get your license.
+- Apply to be an LCAC and receive your license.